jwulf/cc-gsg-csharp/README.md

 }
 ```

 Now, we call the `Deploy` method during the initialization of the service at startup.
+We need to do it here, because the service is not instantiated

 * Edit `Startup.cs`, and add the following lines to the `Configure` method: